Funicular: Cable drive

-In most modern funiculars, neither of the two carriages is equipped with an engine of its own.
-Instead, the propulsion is provided by an electric motor in the engine room (typically at the upper end of the track); the motor is linked via a speed-reducing gearbox to a large pulley – a drive bullwheel – which then controls the movement of the haul rope using friction.
-Some early funiculars were powered in the same way, but using steam engines or other types of motor.
+In most modern funiculars, neither of the two carriages is equipped with an engine of its own; propulsion is provided by an electric motor in the engine room (typically at the upper end of the track), linked via a speed-reducing gearbox to a large pulley – a drive bullwheel – which then controls the movement of the haul rope using friction.
+Some early funiculars were powered in the same way, but using steam engines or other types of motors.
 The bullwheel has two grooves: after the first half turn around it the cable returns via an auxiliary pulley.
-This arrangement has the advantage of having twice the contact area between the cable and the groove, and returning the downward-moving cable in the same plane as the upward-moving one.
-Modern installations also use high friction liners to enhance the friction between the bullwheel grooves and the cable.
+This arrangement has the advantage of having twice the amount of contact area between the cable and the groove, and returning the downward-moving cable in the same plane as the upward-moving one.
+Modern installations use high-friction liners to increase the friction between the bullwheel grooves and the cable.

-For emergency and service purposes two sets of brakes are used at the engine room: the emergency brake directly grips the bullwheel, and the service brake is mounted at the high speed shaft of the gear.
-In case of an emergency the cars are also equipped with spring-applied, hydraulically opened rail brakes.
+There are two sets of brakes in the engine room: an emergency brake which directly grips the bullwheel, and a service brake mounted at the high speed shaft of the gear.
+The cars are also equipped with spring-applied, hydraulically opened rail brakes for emergency use.

 The first funicular caliper brakes which clamp each side of the crown of the rail were invented by the Swiss entrepreneurs Franz Josef Bucher and Josef Durrer and implemented at the Stanserhorn funicular, opened in 1893.
 The Abt rack and pinion system was also used on some funiculars for speed control or emergency braking.

 Water counterbalancing

-Many early funiculars were built using water tanks under the floor of each car, which were filled or emptied until just sufficient imbalance was achieved to allow movement, and a few such funiculars still exist and operate in the same way.
+Many early funiculars were built using water tanks under the floor of each car, which were filled or emptied until just sufficient imbalance was achieved to allow movement, and a few funiculars still operate that way.
 The car at the top of the hill is loaded with water until it is heavier than the car at the bottom, causing it to descend the hill and pull up the other car.
 The water is drained at the bottom, and the process repeats with the cars exchanging roles.
 The movement is controlled by a brakeman using the brake handle of the rack and pinion system engaged with the rack mounted between the rails.

-The Bom Jesus funicular built in 1882 near Braga, Portugal is one of the extant systems of this type.
-Another example, the Fribourg funicular in Fribourg, Switzerland built in 1899, is of particular interest as it utilizes waste water, coming from a sewage plant at the upper part of the city.
+The Bom Jesus funicular built in 1882 near Braga, Portugal, is an extant system of this type.
+Another example, the Fribourg funicular in Fribourg, Switzerland, built in 1899, is of particular interest as it utilizes waste water, coming from a sewage plant at the upper part of the city.

 Some funiculars of this type were later converted to electrical power.
-For example, the Giessbachbahn in the Swiss canton of Berne, opened in 1879, was originally powered by water ballast.
-In 1912 its energy provision was replaced by a hydraulic engine powered by a Pelton turbine.
-In 1948 this in turn was replaced by an electric motor.
+For example, the Giessbachbahn in the Swiss canton of Bern, opened in 1879, was originally powered by water ballast.
+In 1912 its energy provision was replaced by a hydraulic engine powered by a Pelton turbine, which in 1948 was replaced by an electric motor.